The Science of Rainbows - Introduction

 The Visible Spectrum

-diagram of a wave. the wave is a curvy line with rounded peaks and valleys. the wavelength is labeled as the distance between two peaks diagram of the electromagnetic spectrum. gamma rays have the smallest wavelength.
-In order of increasing wavelength: X rays, ultra violet, visable spectrum, infrared, microwaves, and radio waves with the longest wavelength
+diagram of a wave. the wave is a curvy line with rounded peaks and valleys. the wavelength is labeled as the distance between two peaks diagram of the electromagnetic spectrum.
+From smallest to longest wavelength: Gamma rays, X rays, ultra violet, visable spectrum, infrared, microwaves, and radio waves.

-The shorter the wavelength, the higher the frequency, thus the higher the energy
+Because they all travel at the same speed, the shorter the wavelength, the higher the frequency of waves, thus the higher the energy.

 visable spectrum diagram red, orange, yellow, green, blue and violet light depicted as waves, illustrating how red has the widest wavelength and violet has the smallest